National Register Nomination Grant

-- Preference will be given to applications for nominations for properties listed on Preservation Oklahoma Inc.ís Most Endangered Properties list and those located in the following counties: Cotton, Dewey, Harmon, McClain, Major, and Marshall.
+- Preference will be given to applications for nominations for properties listed on Preservation Oklahoma Inc.ís Most Endangered Properties list and those located in the following counties: Cotton, Dewey, Harmon, McClain, and Major.

 - Projects selected will be those for properties that appear to meet the National Register criteria.

 - Preference will be given to projects for nomination of endangered properties.

 - Ability of the applicant to administer the grant assisted project.

 - The extent to which a project allows the SHPO to broaden the geographic distribution of grant assisted activities.

 There will be two rounds of applications for this program.
 Five thousand dollars ($5,000) will be set aside for each round.
 Funds not utilized in Round I will be added to the available funds for Round II.
 If more eligible applications are received in Round I than can be funded, unfunded applications will be held for reconsideration in Round II.
 The schedules for the two rounds are set forth below: